What Are Superflat Floors?

 Concrete floors required to meet more demanding flatness and levelness specifications are known as superflat floors.
 They support lift trucks, material handlers and other vehicles that work at distribution and warehousing centers.

 Superflat floors are popular for their low cost, high performance and safety benefits.
-They first came about in the 1970s, when warehouse operators began to use storage configurations of higher density to minimize investments in land and optimize handling operations and the storage of materials.
+They originated in the 1970s, when warehouse operators began to use storage configurations of higher density to minimize investments in land.
+These investments also helped optimize handling operations and the storage of materials.

 What Is a Superflat Floor?

-Builders are able to control highly accurate longitudinal and transverse tolerances by using specialized methods, materials and formwork to pour the concrete in narrow strips.
-Contractors must keep the following in mind when they specify and design superflat floors:
+Builders can control highly accurate longitudinal and transverse tolerances by using specialized methods, materials and formwork to pour the concrete in narrow strips.
+Contractors must keep the following in mind when specifying and designing superflat floors:

 - It is mandatory to strip pour: Strip pouring techniques are absolutely required for high-rack, narrow-aisle environments where AGVs, or automatic guided vehicles, are used.
 Otherwise, it is extremely difficult to achieve these demanding transverse and longitudinal tolerances.

-- Superflat floors must not have transverse saw cuts: Shrinkage and curling can occur at contraction joints that are transverse, which can lead to tolerance losses and make superflat floors completely unusable.
+- Superflat floors must not have transverse saw cuts: Shrinkage and curling can occur at transverse contraction joints, which can lead to tolerance losses and make superflat floors completely unusable.

-- Floor tolerances need to be measured every day: This must be done with highly sensitive profilograph equipment.
+- Floor tolerances need to be measured every day: Measurements must be made with highly sensitive profilograph equipment.
 If the tolerances are not measured daily, then any construction defects will unnecessarily worsen.
-If a floor is not measured, then its surface quality cannot be certified.
-We’ll examine profilograph equipment in greater detail below.
+Without a floor measurement, its surface quality cannot be certified.

 - Fmin tolerances only apply to floors with defined traffic: The FF/FL F-number tolerance system is used for surfaces with random traffic, not defined traffic.
 The FF/FL system doesn’t address the transverse and longitudinal equipment tolerances.